nicolaschotard/Clusters/README.rst

 ``Clusters`` package.
 It should take ~10 minutes.

 - Get and install miniconda, if you do not have it already::

+    .. warning:: If you install the stack in an 'lsst' conda environment, you must also install the cluster package in this environment.

     wget https://repo.continuum.io/miniconda/Miniconda2-latest-Linux-x86_64.sh -O miniconda.sh
     bash miniconda.sh -b -p $HOME/miniconda